 The experiment contradicted everything we had believed so far about decision-making.
 Until then, scientists thought that a person makes a conscious decision to act, and then the brain sends signals to the body that enables us to take that action.
 But this sequence of events was now under question.
 Do we really make our decisions, or are they made for us?
 And, if so, are we still responsible for them?
 Additionally, if someone were to monitor my brain, could he or she know, even before I do, what action I’m going to take?

-More recently, a series of experiments conducted by neuroscientist Dr. John-Dylan Haynes in 2008 prove, he says, that he can tell before a person can what decision that person will make.
+A series of experiments conducted by neuroscientist Dr. John-Dylan Haynes in 2008 prove, he says, that he can tell before a person can what decision that person will make.
 In this study from the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, in collaboration with the Charité University Hospital and the Bernstein Center for Computational Neuroscience in Berlin, the researchers asked subjects to decide if they wanted to press a button with their left or their right hand.
 When making the decision, they were asked to remember the time at which they had made up their mind.
 The researchers studied the brain activity just before the process and found that they could predict from the brain activity which button the participants were going to press a full seven seconds ahead of time.

 “Many processes in the brain occur automatically and without involvement of our consciousness,” the scientists wrote on publication of their findings.
 “This prevents our mind from being overloaded by simple routine tasks.
 But when it comes to decisions, we tend to assume they are made by our conscious mind.
 This is questioned by our current findings.”